linode/docs/docs/networking/linux-static-ip-configuration.md

         address 192.0.2.6/17
     ~~~

-To get name resolution working, populate `resolv.conf` with your DNS IP addresses and resolv.conf options ([see man 5 resolv.conf](https://linux.die.net/man/5/resolv.conf)).
+To enable name resolution, populate `resolv.conf` with your DNS IP addresses and resolv.conf options ([see man 5 resolv.conf](https://linux.die.net/man/5/resolv.conf)).
 The `domain`, `search` and `options` lines aren't necessary, but useful to have.

 {: .file }
 /etc/resolv.conf